DanielMartensson/MataveID/README.md

 !Need some more work on MIMO case for ERA-DC.
 MIMO still works, but I assume that there are some error indexing in the hankel matrices.
 If you want to help, please read EigensystemRealization.pdf file in the reports folder!

 ### SSFD - State Space Frequency Domain
 Wants frequency response data.
 Will give back a state space model.
 This algorithm is good for fast mechanical systems such as servo systems.
 This algorithm can also handle noise because it's using Recursive Least Square and then ERA/DC.
+Can handle both MIMO and SISO data.

 ```
 [sysd] = ssfd(u, y, sampleTime, modelorderTF, delay, forgetting, systemorder);